TanujaKudkar/Brain-Tumor-Detection-Using-CNN/README.md

 Keras's  'ImageDataGenerator' class ensures that model receives new variation of training images at each epoch by applying random transformation.
 I've use different transformation techniques like rescaling, zooming, horizontal_flip, nearest filling for training dataset and set batch size = 16.
 This will reduce overall memory usage.
 'flow_from_directory' method allows to read the images directly from directory and augment them while network model is learning on training images.
 For testing dataset, I've set batch size = 1, because in real life scenario, we process 1 image at a time.
+Here we process the image using the file path from the drive.

 # Part 3: CNN architecture
 Convolutional Neural Network (CNN) is the deep learning technique to perform image classification.
 The Keras library in Python makes it pretty simple to build a CNN.